roccoZolla/Chat/README.md

-# Chat service in Java
+# Chat service in Java: Server

-Simple program wrote in Java which connect two clients on the same server and allows communications between them
+Server class to which you can several clients.
+It manages communications between the various connected clients and provides a graphical interface for viewing the clients connected to the server with the possibility of disconnecting them.